FWuermse/SAT-Solver/README.md

 # Performance

-We were able to solve 199 of the 202 cnfs from exercise 2 correctly (same var assignment as minisat) with a timout of 60 seconds.
-The remaining three problems could be solved in just over a minute.
+We were able to solve 202 cnfs from exercise 2 correctly (same var assignment as minisat) and 199 finished with a timout of 60 seconds while the remaining three took just over a minute.

 Average time for all 202 problems: 1.4s with vsids, without restarts. (`gruppe-m-2/src/cputime/60sec_vsids.csv`)
 Average time for all 202 problems: 12.17s without vsids, without restarts. (`gruppe-m-2/src/cputime/60sec_arbitrary.csv`)